neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 ## Logging

-Whenever a folder is created or data transferred in **datashuttle**, full details are saved in the logs.
-This ensures a full history of the project is available at any time.
-Logs are stored on the local filesystem and can be viewed in a text editor or through the graphical interface:
+A complete record of all file transfers in a neuroscience project is invaluable, ensuring the full history of the project can be checked at any time.
+When a folder is created or data transferred in **datashuttle**, all details are logged to the local machine.
+Logs are stored on the filesystem and can be viewed in a text editor or through the graphical interface:

 ```{image} /_static/blog_images/datashuttle/logging-example-dark.png